 MG/KG means milligram per kilogram and is approximately equivalent to parts per million (ppm).

-QUALIFIED RESIDENTIAL YARD means a yard that was in existence prior to the release of the 2009 EPA ROD on September 17, 2009, and any part of that yard has at least one section with lead concentrations at or above 1000 ppm, or an arsenic average concentration at or above 100 ppm.
+QUALIFIED RESIDENTIAL YARD means a yard that was in existence prior to the release of the EPA's current CERCLA remedy decision (until if/when any future decision, further updating the cleanup for the Site is issued) with lead concentrations at or above 400 mg/kg, or an arsenic average concentration at or above 100 mg/kg .

 PERMIT means the written authorization from the Lead Education and Assistance Program to disturb soil within the Administrative Boundary.